fabianbees/icingaweb2-module-grafana/doc/04-graph-configuration.md

 ### Auto repeating panels

-If you set a graph to be autorepeating your Grafana dashboard must provide the repeating panels by its own.
+If you set a graph to be auto repeating your Grafana dashboard must provide the repeating panels by its own.
 The formula for how many panels will be shown is

 ```
 Number of service perfdata metrics / number of metrics per panel config (nmetrics) = number of panels
 ```

-The Dasboard needs templating for metrics of a service like
+The Dashboard needs templating for metrics of a service like
 ```
 SHOW TAG VALUES FROM /^COMMAND_NAME$/ WITH KEY = "metric" where hostname =~ /^$hostname$/ and service =~ /^$service$/
 ```